ibm-cloud-docs/key-protect/manage-dual-auth.md

 5. Click the ⋯ icon to open a list of options for the key that you want to delete.

-6. From the options menu, click **Schedule key deletion** and review the key's associated resources.
+6. From the options menu, click **Schedule deletion** and review the key's associated resources.

 7. Click the `Next` button, enter the key name, and click `Schedule deletion`.